Skip to content Skip to footer

 8. I am worried that I don’t have a lawyer and won’t be able to do it on my own.

 You do not have to be legally represented.
 Having said that, it can often be helpful to have access to specialist representation.
-We can advise you and represent you if necessary, free of charge.
+We can advise you and represent you if appropriate, free of charge.
 Please contact us for further details.

 9. A premises near me has applied for a licence to sell alcohol, but they don’t have planning permission.
 Does this mean that a licence cannot be granted?